 I Know a Shy Fellow Who Swallowed a Cello by Barbara S. Garriel was an instant favorite with my son.
-The text is a reworked version of “An Old Lady Who Swallowed A Fly” but this guy has a hankering for musical instruments.
-My son giggled through the book, and was very adamant that no one could swallow a harp but this fellow did!
-I liked this book because it’s a fun and absurd, as well as educational.
+The text is a reworked version of “An Old Lady Who Swallowed A Fly”.
+But this guy has a hankering for musical instruments.
+My son giggled through the book and was very adamant that no one could swallow a harp but this fellow did!
+I liked this book because it’s fun and absurd, as well as educational.
 If your wee one is as into instruments as mine, you have to read this book.

 Meet the Orchestra by Ann Hayes is a good resource for teaching about musical instruments.
 The book goes through many instruments found in an orchestra with a sizable description for each.
-Animals are used for the musicians and my son thought that was funny and actually learned a bit about them as well.
-It was really too long for us to sit and read cover to cover but it’s easy to break up and read one or two instruments at a time if it’s too much for your child in one sitting.
-Also there is some figurative language that young kids will not get at all.
+The musicians are animals, which my son thought was funny.
+However, he actually learned a bit about them as well.
+Too long for us to sit and read cover to cover, it is easy to break up into sections.
+You can read one or two instruments at a time if it’s too much for your child in one sitting.
+Also, there is some figurative language that young kids will not get at all.
 Helpful for teaching but I don’t expect it to become a favorite to snuggle up with.

-Music over Manhattan by Mark Karlins was longer than I expected but when I read it to my very overtired, no nap today 2 year old he happily listened and pointed out the instruments, and sky scrappers.
-The story is about a little boy who is overshadowed by his high achieving and nauseating cousin.
-A musician uncle plants the love of music in him and he strives to become as good as his uncle who floats in the air when he plays.
-Something I loved about this book was that the little boy works very hard, he practices all the time and slowly gets better.
-He had talent to start with but still had to work hard to achieve his goal.
+Music over Manhattan by Mark Karlins was longer than I expected but when I read it to my very overtired, no nap today 2-year-old he happily listened and pointed out the instruments, and sky scrappers.
+The story is about a little boy who is overshadowed by his high-achieving and nauseating cousin.
+A musician uncle plants the love of music in him.
+And he strives to become as good as his uncle who floats in the air when he plays.
+Something I loved about this book was that the little boy works very hard.
+He practices all the time and slowly gets better.
+He had the talent to start with but still had to work hard to achieve his goal.
 A great lesson for all children.

 Zin!
 Zin!
 Zin!
 A Violin by Lloyd Moss is a big hit at our house and if you have a child into music or musical instruments this is a great book.
-You count the instruments as they come on stage for a performance and not only is this a great counting book, but it introduced musical instruments in it’s rhyming text and super fun pictures.
-I am biased though my little man is really really into instruments and loves this book.
+You count the instruments as they come on stage for a performance.
+Not only is this a great counting book, but it introduced musical instruments in its rhyming text and super fun pictures.
+My little man is really really into instruments and loves this book.
 The day we bought it I had to sit in the back with him on the way home from the bookstore because he couldn’t wait to read it.

 Before John Was a Jazz Giant: A Song of John Coltrane by Carol Boston Weatherford is a fascinating book for my son who discovered “Johnny Coltrane” on YouTube while asking me about saxophones a year ago.
 What I like about this book is that it allows young children to relate to someone so inaccessible, and untouchable like John Coltrane.
-My son immediately grabbed onto the idea that is explained in the book that all the sounds and music Coltrane heard as a child turned into music he played later on.
-Later that day we got into a deep and very long winded “Is that music Mama?” conversation and I wasn’t always sure what to say.
-I wasn’t expecting to get stumped by his questions so soon.
+My son grabbed onto the idea explained in the book.
+That all the sounds and music Coltrane heard as a child turned into the music he played later on.
+Later that day we got into a deep and very long-winded “Is that music Mama?” conversation and I wasn’t always sure what to say.
+I didn’t expect to get stumped by his questions so soon.
 Either way when a book sparks questions like that it’s a keeper!